josh-clarke/pug-web-starter-files/README.md

 ### Saving New Components

 Use the following commands to add modules or libraries to `package.json`.
 When you clone the repo to a new directory or machine, just run the `yarn add` command.
-Yarn uses the same repositories as `npm`, and locks the version.

-* New project modules/libraries can be added with `yarn add <package-name>`
+* New **project** modules/libraries can be added with `yarn add <package-name>`
-* New build modules/libraries (such as gulp plugins) can be added with `yarn add <package-name> --dev`
+* New **build** modules/libraries (such as gulp plugins) can be added with `yarn add <package-name> --dev`

-* If you want to shift all packages to their latest versions, you can do `yarn upgrade`. **Do not do this unless you know what you are doing, as it could break your project.**
+If you want to shift all packages to their latest versions, you can do `yarn upgrade`. **Do not do this unless you know what you are doing, as it could break your project.**

 ### End Notes